Tintin in America: Synopsis

 In 1932, Tintin, a reporter for Le Petit Vingtième, goes with his dog Snowy on an assignment to Chicago, Illinois, to fight against the city's organised crime syndicate.
-Soon after arriving there, Tintin and Snowy are kidnapped by gangsters and brought before mobster boss Al Capone, whose criminal enterprises in the Congo were previously thwarted by Tintin.
+While travelling by taxi, their taxi driver is held at gunpoint by police and the police hijack their taxi alongside Tintin and Snowy.
+Soon after arriving there, their taxi is collided by another car with Tintin being injured.
+Tintin and Snowy are kidnapped by gangsters and brought before Pietro and his mobster boss Al Capone, whose criminal enterprises in the Congo were previously thwarted by Tintin.
 With Snowy's help, Tintin subdues his captors, but as he goes to inform the police, they reject his claims, and the gangsters escape while Tintin is away.
 After surviving attempts on his life, Tintin meets Capone's rival Bobby Smiles, who heads the Gangsters' Syndicate of Chicago.
+After Smiles is held at gunpoint, Tintin falls down to the basement and smoke billows everywhere as Tintin collapses on to the ground.
+He is being rescued by Nick and they place an unconscious Tintin into Lake Michigan but regains consciousness.
 Tintin is unpersuaded by Smiles' attempt to hire him, and after Tintin orchestrates the arrest of his gang, Smiles escapes and heads west.

 Tintin pursues Smiles to the Midwestern town of Redskin City.
-Here, Smiles convinces a tribe of Blackfeet Native Americans that Tintin is their enemy, and when Tintin arrives, he is captured and threatened with execution.
+Here, Smiles convinces the Blackfoot Confederacy that Tintin is their enemy, and when Tintin arrives dressed as a cowboy, he is captured and threatened with execution.
 After escaping, Tintin discovers a source of underground petroleum.
-The U.S. army then forces the Natives off their land, and oil companies build a city on the site within 24 hours.
+Oil companies offer Tintin large sums of money for the land, but after Tintin states that the Blackfoot actually own the land, the United States Army forces them to leave and oil companies build a city on the site within 24 hours.
 Tintin evades a lynch mob and a wildfire before coming across train tracks which he decides to follow in order to get back to civilization and continue on Smiles' trail.
 However, he is ambushed by the gangster and one of his associates, who ties him down to the tracks to be killed by a train scheduled to come through.
 However, the train happens to stop right before running him over and he is safely rescued, allowing him to continue on his search and find Smiles' remote hideaway cabin.
 After a brief altercation, he finally captures the gangster.